 What is Remote Device Management (RDM)?

-Remote device management covers everything from mobile device management (MDM) to remote monitoring & management — for IT infrastructure and even connected products like kiosks.
+Remote device management software includes everything from mobile device management (MDM) to remote monitoring & management (RMM).
+Learn the differences in RDM software.

 "Remote Device Management" (or "RDM") is a software category used to software tools or platforms used to connect and control computers and IT infrastructure, mobile devices, and other Internet-enabled, connected products.

 Estimates suggest there are some 16 billion connected devices as of 2023 (Statista).
 That number is expected to double by 2030.
 Remote device management has become a critical business function.
 Remote device management is used by IT departments at global enterprise companies responsible for hybrid or remote workforce PCs.
 Remote device management is used to manage "Bring your own device" (or BYOD) mobile and tablet devices connected to corporate infrastructure.
-And remote device management is also used to handle the growing number of "connected products" — like kiosks, point-of-sale systems, security and access control, camera systems, digital signage, and ever more new innovations.
+And remote device management is also used to manage and even automate fleets of "connected products" — like kiosks, point-of-sale systems, security and access control, camera systems, digital signage, and ever more new innovations.

 As the number of remote devices under management grows, so does the complexity.
 Possible points of failure, security vulnerabilities, patch management and firmware updates, software standards, and countless other variables all add to the complexity, add new challenges for IT departments, technical support teams, end users, customers, and other stakeholders.

-In this blog post, gain an overview of remote device management, including:
+Use this blog post to gain an overview of remote device management, including:

-- The three primary types of smart devices that require RDM
+- The 3 primary types of smart devices that require RDM

-- The three primary categories of RDM software
+- The 3 primary categories of RDM software

 - How to decide what type of remote device management is suitable for different scenarios